Dr Tina Habota (Chartered Clinical Psychologist/Psychotherapist)

 - Clinical Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA); currently registered as non-practicing member;

-- Psychology Board-Approved Supervisor (AHPRA)
+- Psychology Board-Approved Supervisor (AHPRA); currently non-practicing.

 - Research Fellow, University of Aberdeen;